open-policy-agent/eopa/pkg/plugins/decision_logs/README.md

 These may become TODOs if we decide that the deviation isn't acceptable.

-- Response bodies don't contain `{"decision_id": "some-uuid-4"}`.
-  We could add it back, or add a response header.
-- Some DL payload fields aren't set: type, mapped_results, ...
-  We can look into adding them if DAS requires them, or some sink needs them.
 - Console output goes to stdout, whereas with the default plugin, it goes to stderr.
 All of Enterprise OPA's logs to go stderr, so it's actually rather convenient to collect DLs from stdout instead.